 The sections of this marvelous park are scattered with pieces from over 50 countries.

-These include benches from Brazil, neon signs from around the world, a fountain from Morocco and trash cans from England, to name a few.More Info (click to expand)
+These include benches from Brazil, neon signs from around the world, a fountain from Morocco and trash cans from England, to name a few.More Info (click to show all)

 15. Discover the unbelievable Grundtvig’s Church